himanshugithu/Smart-Pole/README.md

     python Display/serviceRunner.py
     ```

+3. Run the Telegram bot:
+    ```sh
+    python Telegram/telegramBot.py
+    ```

 ## License

 This project is licensed under the Intel License Agreement for Open Source Computer Vision Library.
-See the haarcascade_frontalface_default.xml file for details.
+See the `haarcascade_frontalface_default.xml` file for details.